ImSwitch/ImSwitch/docs/contributing.rst

 ===============
 If you experience a bug, you can directly report it in the `issues section <https://github.com/kasasxav/ImSwitch/issues/>`_ and add a bug label.
 Describe how to reproduce the bug and as much information as possible to fix it more efficiently.

 Have you written a code that fixes the bug?
-You can open a new pull request or write your suggestion in Discussions.
+You can open a new pull request or write your suggestion in discussions.

 Suggest a new feature
 ======================